titon/toolkit/docs/CustomBuilds.md

 	grunt --theme=titon

-The list of available themes can be found under the `themes` map variable.
+The list of available themes can be found at the bottom of the manifest file.